Detective I. M. Manly here, and I’ve stopped by today to tell you about a serious situation concerning today’s protagonists.

 9. While we’re on the subject of Kinsey, why can’t I have a steady girlfriend?
 You know, someone nice, like her?
 I’m pretty tired of living alone and drinking by myself in dark, dreary bars.
 I want to have some fun for a change.
 What don’t you ever let me go dancing, or to a movie?
 Anywhere where I don’t end up fighting or blasting someone’s brains all over the ceiling.
 That’s no way to live.

 Reacher has been to the WPA.
-So has Bosch, D.D.
+So have Bosch, D.D.
 Warren, Dance, Rhyme, Jordan, Longmire, Brennan, and, well, the whole gang has been.
 It’s where all the cool kids go to learn how to “get it right.”